floew2/conflict-forecast-geo/README.md

 - **wwith**: Annual freshwater withdrawals, total (percentage of internal resources).
 - **ythb**: Age dependency ratio (percentage of working-age population).

-Additional predictor variables will be generated with Google Earth Engine.
+Additional predictor variables will be generated in Google Earth Engine.
 These predictor variables characterise the environmental conditions in the study area.
 This will be a comprehensive data base of the following variables:
 - **Monthly average temperature** data from ECMWF.
 - **Monthly precipitation** data from CHIRPS.
 - **Monthly precipitation anomaly** data from CHIRPS (to assess droughts).